-Magnesium can be found in plants, animal foods and beverages.
+Magnesium can be found in plants, animal foods, and beverages.
 According to Modern nutrition in health and disease (11th edition), green leafy vegetables, legumes, nuts, seeds, and whole grains are the rich source of getting magnesium.
 Yogurt, salmon, some breakfast cereals and fortified foods also contain magnesium

 Magnesium supplements can also be used to obtain magnesium.
-These supplements can be in the forms of magnesium citrate, magnesium oxide and magnesium chloride.
+These supplements can be in the forms of magnesium citrate, magnesium oxide, and magnesium chloride.
 With different forms of magnesium supplements, absorption of magnesium also varies.
-According to study, forms that can be dissolved in liquid well absorb more magnesium than less soluble forms of magnesium.
+According to a study, forms that can be dissolved in liquid well absorb more magnesium than less soluble forms of magnesium.

 Recommend Magnesium Intake